RaghunadhMetta/LargeNumberArithmetic/readme.txt

-Authors 	: Abhitej Boorla
-  			: Anvesh Mandanapu
- 			: Chandrika Cherukuri
- 			: Raghunadh Metta
+This project is developed to perform arithmetic operations on reallly large numbers.

-1) Num.java contains add, subtract, product, power methods of Level 1 and divide, mod, squareRoot and power methods of Level 2 and the helper methods for base conversion.
+1) Num.java contains add, subtract, product, power methods and divide, mod, squareRoot and the helper methods for base conversion.

 Helper functions: